i. Where is the black milk now?

 Mammalian Mother Tongues is a long, meandering, and very milky, song.

-From R.A.W.
-ASSMILK SOAP (parapoetics for a posthuman barnyard), by Karin Bolender (2016 Lab for Aesthetics and Ecology & Broken Dimanche Press).
+Tiré de R.A.W.
+ASSMILK SOAP (para poetics for a post-human barnyard), par Karin Bolender (2016 Lab for Aesthetics and Ecology et Broken Dimanche Press).
+Traduction libre.

 Pour plus d’information sur Karin Bolender et son travail auprès du Rural Alchemy Workshop (R.AW.), visitez https://ruralalchemy.com/.